AlfieKunz/APICComputationalFluidSimulation/README.md

 Right Click: Attract Fluid towards Mouse.
 Left + Right Click: Turns the Mouse into a source of gravity!

-> **Accompanying Essay & Presentation** You can also access the <a href="https://www.alfiekunz.co.uk/academia/assets\projects/ProjectAPIC/Real-time Simulations of Momentum-Conserving Vortices - Alfie Kunz.pdf" target="_blank" rel="noopener noreferrer">**Mathematical Essay**</a> and <a href="https://www.alfiekunz.co.uk/academia/assets/projects/ProjectAPIC/MA395 Warwick Presentation - Alfie Kunz.pdf" target="_blank" rel="noopener noreferrer">**Related Presentation Slides**</a> that encompass this project.
+> **Accompanying Essay & Presentation:** You can also access the <a href="https://www.alfiekunz.co.uk/academia/assets\projects/ProjectAPIC/Real-time Simulations of Momentum-Conserving Vortices - Alfie Kunz.pdf" target="_blank" rel="noopener noreferrer">**Mathematical Essay**</a> and <a href="https://www.alfiekunz.co.uk/academia/assets/projects/ProjectAPIC/MA395 Warwick Presentation - Alfie Kunz.pdf" target="_blank" rel="noopener noreferrer">**Related Presentation Slides**</a> that encompass this project.

 Alternatively, one can download the source code, as instructed below, for full control.